decorative image for blog on using containers to improve php application security

 Zend provides pre-built PHP Docker images for Ubuntu, CentOS, Debian, Rocky, Amazon Linux 2 (Alpine Linux coming soon) in our container registry located at cr.zend.com, supporting all versions from PHP 7.2 up to PHP 8.3.

-These base images are scanned monthly for security assessments, using modern automated pipelines comprised of best-in-class security toolchains.
+These base container images are scanned monthly for security assessments, using modern automated pipelines comprised of best-in-class security toolchains.
 Once a CVE is disclosed for the PHP engine or any supported pre-compiled extensions, Zend is able to issue a new patched image within days of the official release.

 While a ZendPHP license is required to access patched images of end of life PHP versions (we currently offer LTS for PHP 7.2-8.0), PHP versions that are currently supported by the community (currently PHP 8.1-8.3) are available to try for free.